eyehere/aha/README.md

 	}

-## mysql transaction ##
+## mysql transaction chains ##
-when use mysql client in your aplication,you can written your query in models.
+when use mysql client in your aplication,you need written your query in db layer.

 	namespace Application\Actions\Demo\Storage;
 	use \Aha\Mvc\Action;